remidinishanth/distributed_systems/caches/memcached.md

 * Second, our read operations fetch data from a variety of sources such as MySQL databases, HDFS installations, and backend services.
 This heterogeneity requires a flexible caching strategy able to store data from disparate sources.

+Major design goals:
+* Any change must impact a userfacing or operational issue.
+Optimizations that have limited scope are rarely considered.
+* They treat the probability of reading transient stale data as a parameter to be tuned, similar to responsiveness.
+Willing to expose slightly stale data in exchange for insulating a backend storage service from excessive load.

 ### How requests are served